 - Remind children what their food allergens look like.

-- Ask the child not to eat any unapproved sweets or treats until they get home.
+- Ask your child not to eat any sweets or treats until they are checked at home.

 - Have approved sweets, fruit or non-food treats ready at home that can be swapped for any treats that are not suitable.